UML-Embedded/uml-embedded.github.io/_posts/2021-07-26-linux_basics.md

 permalink_name: /linux_basics
 detail_image: /assets/images/posts/tutorials/linux_basics/tux_funny.png
 category: tutorials
-description: "Guide to getting started with Linux.
-Covers burning an iso to a thumbdrive, installing the OS alongside Windows, and how to learn the basics of linux.
-There are some quick tips at the end that I recommend saving you time/pain when it comes to using Linux"
+description: "Linux Starter Guide.
+Covers burning an ISO to a thumbdrive, installing the OS alongside Windows, and learning the basics of linux.
+Tips and Tricks at the end :)"

 categories: Tutorials
 ---